-Apple Spice Muffins make fall mornings cozier!
-Topped with a dreamy caramel glaze, these muffins have all the seasonal flavors you crave this time of year.
+Apple Spice Muffins make morning coffee even better!
+Topped with a dreamy caramel glaze, these moist muffins have hints of cinnamon and are packed with apples.

 This Apple Spice Muffin recipe has everything I love most about fall: